Tyler Seguin Game Preview: Stars vs. Blackhawks

 Seguin Stats vs. the Blackhawks

-- On defense, the Blackhawks are conceding 123 total goals (3.6 per game) which ranks 28th in the NHL.
+- The Blackhawks have conceded 128 goals in total (3.7 per game), which ranks 29th in the league in goals allowed.

 |2023-2024 Season